Research and Story Development

 Low-Fidelity Prototype

-I began building the low fidelity model with battery packs, Ardunio Redboard Uno, stemma wires, time of flight distance sensor, and ICM sensor.
-A simple breadboard working model with one light can be seen in the second to the left picture below.
-However, the battery back and Ardunio Uno were too big to be on the hat, so a FeatherS2 was needed, along with a lithium chargeable battery.
-More LEDs were added as well to form the "?" symbol.
-The model was presented in class for peer feedback.
+I began building the low-fidelity model with battery packs, Ardunio Redboard Uno, stemma wires, time of flight distance sensor, breadboard, and ICM sensor.
+However, the battery back and Arduino Uno were too big to be on the hat, so a FeatherS2 was needed, along with a lithium-chargeable battery.

 The hat shown was bought online.
 All rights reserved to the hat itself and respected parties.